Fullintel Logo

 Key Source Analysis

-Sometimes PR teams handle social media, and other times it’s the purview of the marketing group – but either way, combining your traditional and social media data will help uncover the most relevant insights and measure overall impact from a 360-degree angle.
+Sometimes, PR teams handle social media, and other times, it’s the purview of the marketing group.
+Either way, combining your traditional and social media data will help uncover the most relevant insights and measure overall impact from a 360-degree angle.

 Additional source-related tweaks to consider at this time of year include: